chrishutchinson/defra-air-quality-js/README.md

 ## About

-This library exposes a full, formatted list of air quality measurement stations around the UK.
+This library exposes a full, formatted list of air quality measurement stations around the UK, and helper methods for finding specific stations based on name or location.

 ## Installation

-    $ npm install defra-air-quality-js
+    $ npm install defra-air-quality-js --save

 ## Usage

-    const airQuality = require('defra-air-quality-js');

-    airQuality() // This returns a promise
-      .then(console.log) // Do what you want here .catch(err => console.log(err)) // Handle any error here
+See the `./examples` directory for various use cases.

 ## Source